Metabolic profile and underlying improved bio-activity of Fructus aurantii immaturus by human intestinal bacteria†

-Fructus aurantii immaturus (FAI) is the dried young fruit of Cirtus aurantium L.or Citrus sinensis.
-L. Osbeck.
-The purpose of this paper was to investigate the metabolic fate of FAI by the human intestinal bacteria, meanwhile to evaluate the antioxidant and anti-inflammatory activities of FAI and the transformed Fructus aurantii immaturus (TFAI).
-The water extract of FAI was anaerobically incubated with human intestinal bacteria suspensions for 48 h at 37 °C. A liquid chromatography-hybrid quadrupoletime-of-flight mass spectrometry (LC-Q-TOF/MS) was applied to identify FAI metabolites.
-A total of 45 compounds in FAI were identified, eleven of which were metabolized by human intestinal bacteria.
-And nine major metabolites were identified as eriodictyol, naringenin, hesperetin, luteolin, apigenin, chryseriol, isosakuranetin, phloretin and diosmetin.
-The metabolic profile of FAI was elucidated on the basis of the metabolite information.
-We found that concentrations of acetic, propionic and butyric acids in FAI culture all were increased during the fermentation relative to those of the control.
-Further bioactive evaluations showed that TFAI exhibited more potent antioxidant and anti-inflammatory ability than FAI in vitro.
-Additionally, in vivo experiment confirmed that FAI significantly attenuated the blood endotoxin and TNF-α levels in the conventional rats compared with that of pseudo germ-free (PGF) rats.
+Fructus aurantii immaturus (FAI) is the dried young fruit of Citrus aurantium L. or Citrus sinensis L. Osbeck.
+The purpose of this paper was to investigate the metabolic fate of FAI upon incubation with human intestinal bacteria, meanwhile to evaluate the antioxidant and anti-inflammatory activities of FAI and the transformed Fructus aurantii immaturus (TFAI).
+The water extract of FAI was anaerobically incubated with human intestinal bacterial suspensions for 48 h at 37 °C. Liquid chromatography-hybridised with quadrupole-time-of-flight mass spectrometry (LC-Q-TOF/MS) was applied to identify FAI metabolites.
+A total of 45 compounds were identified in FAI, eleven of which were metabolized by human intestinal bacteria.
+Nine major metabolites were identified as eriodictyol, naringenin, hesperetin, luteolin, apigenin, chryseriol, isosakuranetin, phloretin and diosmetin.
+The metabolic profile of FAI was elucidated on the basis of metabolite information.
+We found that the concentrations of acetic, propionic and butyric acids in FAI culture were all increased during fermentation relative to those of the control.
+Further bioactive evaluations showed that TFAI exhibited more potent antioxidant and anti-inflammatory abilities than FAI in vitro.
+Additionally, in vivo experiment confirmed that FAI significantly attenuated the blood endotoxin and TNF-α levels in the conventional rats compared to those of pseudo-germ-free (PGF) rats.
 This study revealed that metabolites may play a key role in the antioxidant and anti-inflammatory capacities of FAI.